sumanthst24/Snake-game/README.md

 # Snake-game
-It is basic snake game developed using py game module
+It is basic snake game developed using py game module in python

 Preview